samizdatco/skia-canvas/README.md

 #### `conicCurveTo(cpx, cpy, x, y, weight)`

 Adds a line segment connecting the current point to *(x, y)* but curving toward the control point *(cpx, cpy)* along the way.
 The `weight` argument controls how close the curve will come to the control point.
+If the weight is `0`, the result will be a straight line from the current point to *(x, y)*.
 With a weight of `1.0`, the function is equivalent to calling `quadraticCurveTo()`.
+Weights greater than `1.0` will pull the line segment ever closer to the control point.

 #### `fillText(str, x, y, [width])` & `strokeText(str, x, y, [width])`